qhdhiman/vue-multi-page/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080/moduleName
-npm run dev
+npm run dev moduleName

+# build one moudle for production with minification
+npm run build [moduleName]

-# build for production with minification
+# build all moudle for production with minification
 npm run build

 # build for production and view the bundle analyzer report